 Liquid column units

 The older pressure measurement devices were often made by using liquid in a transparent U-tube.
 If the pressure in both ends of the tube is the same, the liquid level on both sides is on the same level.
 But if there is a difference in the pressures, then there is a difference in the liquid levels.
-Level difference being linearly proportional to the pressure difference.
+The level difference being linearly proportional to the pressure difference.
 In practice, you can leave one side of the tube open to the room’s atmospheric pressure and connect the pressure to be measured to the other side.
 As referred to the current atmospheric pressure, it is a gauge pressure type being measured.